Toller Cranston: Retirement

 For retirement, Cranston took residence in San Miguel de Allende, Mexico, a UNESCO World Heritage Site, where his large and opulently decorated home and studio, as well as his painting became his main artistic forms of expression.
 Cranston's work often incorporated themes related to skating.

 In 2010, Cranston returned to skating for a short time as a guest judge for Battle of the Blades, a figure skating reality competition show on CBC Television.
 In 2013, he was appointed as the Official Artist of Skate Canada and produced the signature poster for the 2013 ISU World Figure Skating Championships in London, Ontario.

 Death

 Cranston was found dead at his residence from an apparent heart attack on the morning of January 24, 2015, aged 65.
 Skate Canada paid tribute to him with a moment of silence at the Canadian Figure Skating Championships in Kingston, Ontario.

 Cranston died with an outdated will, leaving his three siblings to fight over Cranston's estate.
 His sister, Phillippa Baran, was subsequently sued by her two surviving brothers, Goldie and Guy Cranston for, among other things, fraud.
-In 2021, the matter was settled, with the court finding that there had been no deliberate malfeasance on Baran's part.
+In 2021, the matter was settled, with the court finding that there had been no impropriety on Baran's part.